nofeaturesonlybugs/set/README-0.4.0-to-0.5.0.md

 # Changelog `set v0.4.0` to `set v0.5.0`

 This document outlines the changes and justifications between the versions listed above.
-In general `set v0.5.0` address performance and optimization bottlenecks in the prior version.
+In general `set v0.5.0` addresses performance and optimization bottlenecks in the prior version.

 There are a few breaking changes but they are mostly minor.